-Overview: The bank approves almost 80% of its loans to young entrepreneurs that want to grow their business.
+Lloyds bank approves almost 80% of its loans to young entrepreneurs that want to grow their business.
 They work closely with businesses to offer the best possible rates and terms.

 Loan Options: Commercialised Fixed Loan, SME Fixed Rate Loan, Base Rate loan and Fixed Rate Loan.

-Overview: British Business Bank loans are intended to fill the gap where lenders are less willing to finance new startups.
+British Business Bank loans are intended to fill the gap where lenders are less willing to finance new startups.
 They combine free first-class mentoring with low-cost loans, both pre-startup and once the business is up and running.

 Loan options: Startup loans and small business loans.